 The best lesson we can learn from James Beard winner Kenji Lôpez-Alt may not be about food.

-It didn’t take long before I was captivated by something else in Kenji’s video.
+Long story short, I randomly stumbled upon this video of James Kenji López-Alt’s Really Good Scrambled Eggs one night and found myself captivated by something else in Kenji’s video.
 Barefoot and modestly prepared, Kenji has a certain quality about him.

 Whether I’m conscious of it or not,